gretarmark/gretarmark.github.io/_posts/2026-06-20-LMI-Lyapunov.md

 A^TP+PA=-I.
 $$

-If the resulting solution (P) is positive definite, then the system is stable.
+If the resulting solution $$P$$ is positive definite, then the system is stable.

 ---